DigytUX/react-mui-typescript/README.md

-# Getting Started with Create React App
+# React without the crap

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to help developers get their idea from brain to code quicker without dealing boilerplate code which KILLs productivity

 ## Available Scripts